Increase DR score red

 ⭐️ How to avoid attracting bad links

-Although backlinks are crucial to increased domain authority, if you want to improve your Google ranking, it’s important to avoid building bad links.
+Although backlinks are crucial to increased domain authority, building low-quality links is important to avoid if you want to improve your Google ranking.

 You can avoid earning toxic links by keeping a close eye on your backlink profile.
-If you spot a low-quality link, you can contact the website owner to remove the backlink.
-If all else fails, you can disavow toxic links.
+If you spot low-quality backlinks, you can contact the website owner to remove the backlink.
+If all else fails, you can disavow toxic backlinks using Google Search Console.

 Check out our complete guide on disavowing backlinks without hurting your website.